aqual3o/dmas/README.md

 dmas is a Nodejs module that lets you do basic maths operations.

 These operation are natively avaialble in any language.
-You don't need this one.
+You don't really need this one (this was more of a practice module).

 Might turn into something useful one day.